YeQing17-2026/OmniAgent/README.md

 - **Proactive Memory**: Based on a multi-layer information stack, a dual-path alignment mechanism of explicit user feedback and implicit LLM induction enables autonomous precipitation and continuous self-evolution of user profiles and memory
 - **Skill Self-Evolution**: Through pattern extraction from high-frequency action sequences, skills are natively auto-generated; leveraging dual-path feedback from user interaction and LLM diagnosis, skills are automatically diagnosed and repaired
-- **Personalization Context**: Through real-time capture of multi-dimensional preference signals, an adaptive personalized context is constructed, achieving precise alignment between the Agent Loop and individual user preferences
+- **Personalization Context**: Through real-time capture of multi-dimensional preference signals, an adaptive personalized context is constructed, achieving precise alignment between the Agent-Loop and individual user preferences
 - **BrainModel Self-Evolution**: Through a novel online reinforcement learning (GRPO + PRM) feedback loop, the BrainModel achieves closed-loop self-evolution during interactive use

 **Hyper-Harness (Super Scaffold)**: A more efficient, safe, and intelligent Harness engine.